 Disk Drive Capacity: 20.48 million 36-bit words (= 92MB) formatted Peak Transfer Rate: 5.6 microseconds/Word Access time: Track-to-track: 7 milliseconds Average: 28 milliseconds Maximum: 50 milliseconds Organization: 128 Words/sector 20 Sectors/track 19 Tracks/cylinder 411 Cylinders/pack Number of heads: 20 Recording surfaces: 19 Max disks/system: 8 Max drives/controller: 4

-This is the RP04 on our own PDP-11/50.
+Below, the RP04 on our own PDP-11/50 in 1975.
 As you can see, the disk packs are removeable.
 The glass door slides open and the disk is extracted using the clear plastic round cover, then coupled with the case bottom for storage.
 Exposure of disk heads and surfaces to air particles made these disks much less reliable than today's sealed disks.
 Also the heads were relatively massive, and rapidly seeking heads caused considerable vibration, and sometimes even made the drives "walk" across the floor.

-Here's a photo of an RP04 by Gene Hirschel that appeared origally on Techrepublic.com apropos of the well-known phrase "washing-machine size" applied to the disk drives of the 1970s and 80s.
+Here's a photo of an RP04 by Gene Hirschel that appeared originally on Techrepublic.com apropos of the well-known phrase "washing-machine size" applied to the disk drives of the 1970s and 80s.

 This is a disk drive, removable platters of storage, each "disk pack" having 20 surfaces.
 I disassembled this and put it in my dad's station wagon and drove through the Holland Tunnel.
 In order to get it into my 1 bedroom apartment, I had to take it in the service entrance.
 When I moved it to my office (where it is today as of 2015) I tied it to my BMW M-3 and towed it up the parking garage ramp from the laundry room.